-Sarcha is a ERYT500 Certified Teacher with Yoga Alliance.
+Sarcha is a ERYT500 Certified Teacher with Yoga Alliance and holds a Level 3 Senior Teacher Qualification with Yoga Australia.
 In addition, she is currently completing a Psychology Degree at the University of Western Australia as well as undergraduate studies in Sanskrit language at the Australian National University.
-Sarcha practices and is competent to teach the Primary, Intermediate and Advanced A series of Ashtanga Yoga and also runs regular courses in pranayama, yoga meditation and yoga philosophy.
+Sarcha practices and is competent to teach the Primary, Intermediate and Advanced A Series of Ashtanga Yoga and also runs regular courses in pranayama, yoga meditation and yoga philosophy.

 Sarcha remains a curious student of yoga and is committed to sharing the gifts of yoga with everyone.

 “Yoga is both my anchor and my sail, the discipline of daily practice provides a grounding to life’s challenges and triumphs.
 The spiritual practice helps to illuminate the path ahead and keeps me growing in the right direction.
 To develop a sincere and consistent practice over time brings yoga’s gifts of a strong and healthy body, the ability to focus the mind, and a place where I can turn inwards towards my true nature.

 Teaching is a joyful experience for me.
 My approach is warm and inclusive, catering to the individual’s capabilities with a strong focus on correct technique.
 It’s a real highlight helping to connect my students with the practice and then seeing them embrace their own journey along the yogic path.”